-I don’t have problem with recursion, but I did have problem of understanding the logic of the tower of Hanoi before.
-My husband even tried to explain the logic to me when he got bad cold, but my brain was just like stucking in some place and couldn’t understand why.
+I don’t have problem with recursion, but I did have problem with understanding the logic of the tower of Hanoi before.
+My husband even tried to explain the logic to me when he got a bad cold, but my brain was just like sticking in some place and couldn’t understand why.

 But the logic is super simple when I finally figured it out.

 If you don’t know how to play the tower of Hanoi, please visit here and play with it first, so you can understand the game rule of the tower of Hanoi.

 There are only 3 steps, and we will use the graph of 3 disks to describe each step:

 1) Move N-1 disks from the start pole to the intermediate pole

 2) Move Nth disk from the start pole to the final pole